-It is also clear that interest rates and the flow of capital do not regard national boundaries, at least in the principal capital markets of the grand tional boundaries, at least in the principal capital markets of the world.
+It is also clear that interest rates and the flow of capital do not regard national boundaries, at least in the principal capital markets of the world.

-Given this kind of world economy-the result of increasing interdependence-one point of view is that, while inflation is international, it can be stopped only by national policies.
+Given this kind of world economy-the result of increasing interdependence one point of view is that, while inflation is international, it can be stopped only by national policies.
 This school argues that the responsibility for arresting this inflation rests with the larger countries and that the United States should take the lead in the fight against inflation.